MechatronicSystems-Group/Integrated-Embedded-Systems/practicals/practical_2/index.md

 <img width="50%" src="./Resources/window.png">
 _Figure 3: Basic concept of a window comparator circuit.
 Note missing detail on the Op-Amp rails, and the OR gate on the output._

-Using a PN2222 is to raise the op-amp output voltage to exactly 10V is not necessary, however it may be useful in implementing the OR gate... the details are up to you.
+Using a PN2222 to raise the op-amp output voltage to exactly 10V is not necessary, however it may be useful in implementing the OR gate... the details are up to you.

 {:.note}
 > The polarity of your window comparator does not matter.
 It can be HIGH for values between the upper and lower limits, or LOW.
 What matters is that the output switches correct in **TWO** places for an input signal that rises betwen 0V and 10V.